Trusted by NASA, NIH, DHCS, Fiserv, Uber. US-based UX research agency built for healthcare, government, and regulated-industry products.

 UX research by industry

 UX research requirements vary by industry because the regulatory context, user populations, and task complexity differ at a structural level.
 A healthcare research protocol cannot be applied to a fintech product without adjustment.
-Fuselab's UX research services concentrate on industries where domain knowledge directly shapes methodology: healthcare, data visualization and dashboards, fintech, AI and machine learning, transportation, and enterprise SaaS.
+Fuselab's UX research services concentrate on four industries where domain knowledge directly shapes methodology: healthcare, data visualization and dashboards, fintech, and AI and machine learning.

 Clinicians switch user roles mid-task, patients reviewing results have ten to thirty seconds of attention, and administrators process sensitive data while managing interruptions.
 Commercial UX testing methodology does not transfer to these conditions, which is why healthcare engagements require custom research protocols.
 HIPAA and Section 508 are the baseline, not the differentiator.
 The harder question is whether the interface supports clinical decision-making when the user has seven seconds to choose, which is where most healthcare usability testing stops short.